 Someone with an available login to a customer’s server passes these details on to the criminal.
 They connect to the server and encrypt all files and data.
 Other attacks can come via malware downloaded by an unsuspecting user; however, those won’t typically grant unauthorised access to a server’s console.

 Who is to blame?
 The customer?
 Their IT support company?

 Either way, the only way out is to pay the ransom in Bitcoins.
 And then you have to trust the criminal to follow through and unlock your files.

-As a final way to make sure a ransom is paid, the backups are deleted.
+The backups are deleted as a final way to make sure a ransom is paid.
 Why?
-Because cybercriminals are intelligent and they know the name and type of every backup, sync and replication product on the market.
+Because cybercriminals are intelligent and know the name and type of every backup, sync and replication product on the market.

 It takes a few seconds to harden your BOBcloud backup sets and ensure all backed-up data is safe from cybercriminals.

-Simply configure our software to log off every time you finish using it on your customer’s server.
-Ideally, the software needs to be in a state where it requires a login before it can be accessed.
-Under normal circumstances, a backup won’t need to be modified after the initial backup has finished, so there is no need to give it an auto-login.
+Configure our software to log off whenever you use it on your customer’s server.
+Ideally, the software must be in a state requiring a login before being accessed.
+Under normal circumstances, a backup won’t need to be modified after the initial backup has finished, so it is unnecessary to give it an auto-login.